Provisional vs. Nonprovisional Patent Application: What are differences?

 What are risks of filing a provisional patent application?

 There are several risks if inventors choose to draft the provisional application themselves.
 One significant risk relates to the level of detail in the disclosure filed, or more precisely, the lack thereof.
-If you file a nonprovisional within 1 year of the filing date of the provisional, the disclosure in your provisional, including the written description and any drawings, must adequately support the subject matter claimed in the nonprovisional application.
-You will be able to benefit from the earlier provisional priority date if the claims in subsequent nonprovisional are sufficiently disclosed in the earlier provisional filing.
-If you add new subject matter that is unsupported by the provisional, then that new matter does not get the earlier provisional filing date, but rather the later nonprovisional filing date.
+If you file a nonprovisional within 1 year of the filing date of the provisional, the disclosure in your provisional must adequately support the subject matter claimed in the nonprovisional application.
+The disclosure includes the written description and any drawings.

 The PTO does a good job of providing some cautions concerning provisionals.
 If you’re serious about filing a provisional, make sure to elaborate and expand upon your descriptions and drawings, and include as many alternative approaches as possible to accomplishing the same results.